PornMogulDev/Porn-Studio-Mogul/docs/api_overview.md

 7. It checks the `segment.parameters` to find the number of "peers" (performers in the same role) and "others" (performers in the opposing role).
 8. It calculates a final modifier by adding the scaled bonuses to the base modifier and returns this `float` value to the calling service.

+## Calculation Flow (Production Quality & Skill)

+This backend flow determines the final quality of production departments (e.g., Wardrobe) and the skill of generic crew members when a new `ShootingBloc` is created.
+These values are "rolled" once and cached for the duration of the bloc.

+1. User finalizes a `ShootingBloc` via the UI, which calls `SceneCommandService.create_shooting_bloc()`.
+2. The `SceneCommandService` gathers all budget data (`department_budgets`, `crew_assignments`, `budget_per_scene`, etc.).
+3. It calls `CrewSkillCalculator.generate_production_cache()`, passing in the budget information.
+4. The `CrewSkillCalculator` iterates through each budgeted item (resource or generic crew).
+5. For each item, it determines the **per-scene budget**.
+6. It fetches the item's definition (from `production_departments.json`, `production_jobs.json`, or dynamically for the location).
+7. It calls `BudgetEfficiencyCalculator.calculate_efficiency()` with the per-scene budget to get a raw efficiency multiplier (e.g., 1.15).
+8. The `CrewSkillCalculator` converts this efficiency into a base score (e.g., 85) and applies a random variance (`random.gauss`) to get the final score.
+9. The final score is clamped between 1 and 100.
+10. The calculator returns a complete `production_cache` dictionary (e.g., `{'wardrobe': 88, 'camera_a': 75}`).
+11. `SceneCommandService` stores this cache on the new `ShootingBlocDB` record in the database.

 ## Request Flow (Scene Quality Calculation)

 This is a backend-only flow that occurs when the game week is advanced.
 It calculates the final quality of a scene after it has been "shot".